canonical/real-time-ubuntu-docs/docs/how-to/uc-boot-parameters.rst

     This guide assumes access to features available exclusively to `dedicated Snap Store`_ users.

-This guide depends on a running Ubuntu Core instance with the real-time kernel.
-This should be on a physical device rather than a virtual machine.
-While a virtual machine can be used to follow the steps in this guide, it will not provide the benefits of a real-time kernel.

 Ubuntu Core doesn't have the :code:`/etc/default/grub` file mapped for the kernel parameters, neither the `update-grub`_ utility.
 On Ubuntu Core, the kernel parameters can be modified statically or dynamically.
 Static configurations should be added during the image build; refer to :doc:`../how-to/uc-image-creation`.
 Dynamic configurations can be set `using snap options`_ on a running system.
 This guide focuses on the dynamic configuration method, suitable for iteratively tuning the operating system.

+..
+Refer to :doc:`../how-to/uc-image-creation` if you want to create a real-time Ubuntu Core image.

+Open a terminal and access your real-time Ubuntu Core instance.
+The instance should be on a physical device rather than a virtual machine.
+While a virtual machine can be used to follow the steps in this guide, it will not provide the benefits of a real-time kernel.

 There are two snap options for setting the kernel parameters: